Once we receive your registration we will invite your child to School to take part in either an assessment day, entrance examination or interview.

 Interviews take place all year round, although if you are also applying for a scholarship or bursary the interview must take place before January 31.
 Entry is based on the interview and GCSE results.
 Places are offered conditionally and confirmed upon receipt of final results in August.

-Senior School scholarship applicants for September 2018 will be assessed as part of the entrance examination day.
+Senior School scholarship applicants will be assessed as part of the entrance examination day.